Initation of Sankardev

 This was a parallel time, when the Gaudiya Vaishnava tradition was proliferating in Bengal under the auspices of Lord Chaitanya Mahaprabhu.

 There was an event when Sri Shankar Dev met Lord Mahaprabhu, at Sri Jagannatha Puri.

 Yet it is difficult to say whether the Cult of Sriman Mahaprabhu had an effect on Sri Shankar Dev.

 It is a prevalent opinion that Sri Shankar Dev preached the philosophy of servitorship to Lord Krishna.

 On the other hand, the world knows that Sri Chaitanya Mahaprabhu preached the precepts of conjugal love (परकीय प्रेम) to Lord Krishna.

 Mahaprabhu preached Radha Bhava.

-Sri Shankar Dev’s compositions, plays, Kirtans and other supportive elements in the devotional mellow was extremely popular.
+Sri Shankar Dev’s compositions, plays, Kirtans, and other supportive elements in the devotional mellow were extremely popular.